jananiravi/jananiravi.github.io/README.md

-This repo is currently private but would be live soon on [jananiravi.github.io](https://jananiravi.github.io/)!

-I've used Hugo blogdown with the academic theme to create my website+blog.

-In the meantime, you can find me at [bit.ly/jananiravi](https://bit.ly/jananiravi)
+## Howdy!

+My new website can be viewed live on [jananiravi.github.io](https://jananiravi.github.io).

+It was created using Hugo+blogdown+academic and hosted with GitHub pages.

+If you have trouble loading it _or_ if your keen eye notices an typo, please [let me know](scr.in/janani)!

+Cheers,
+Janani